Neale Publishing Company

 The Neale Publishing Company was an American book publisher active between 1894 and 1933.
 It was a prolific publisher of books about the American Civil War and the Southern United States.
+Founded by Walter Neale, it published at least 596 titles, 215 were fiction, 279 were non-fiction, and 75 were poetry.

 History

 The Neale Publishing Company was founded by Walter Neale in 1894.
 Neale, who had previously worked as a writer, established the company in Washington, D.C. and was one of only two employees.
 Neale began publishing books in 1896.
 In 1899 the company published a journal, Conservative Review, but the periodical lasted only two years.
 It was enough, however, to kick-start the rest of Neale's publishing operation, and forty books were published between 1900 and 1901.

-Neale incorporated the company in March of 1901.
+Neale incorporated the company in March 1901.
 It began to rapidly expand and in 1902 was officially listed in the Publishers Trade List Annual.
 Sometime in this period, writer Ambrose Bierce wrote a scathing review of one of Neale's publications that extended to the company itself.
 The book in question quickly sold 6,000 copies as a result of the review and Bierce and Neale became close friends shortly thereafter.
 The company would go on to publish nearly all of Bierce's future books.